basementuniverse/kanbn/README.md

   sprint ........
 Start a new sprint burndown ......
 View a burndown chart validate ......
-Validate index and task files nuclear .......
+Validate index and task files remove-all ....
 Remove the kanbn board and all tasks

 For more help with commands, try: